Pronoun Spotting Error Rules

 3. They didn’t invite him.

-After a preposition -: We always use the objective case just after a preposition in the sentence in case you are not aware of the prepositional words, I have mentioned some of the prepositions for your further assistance.
-These are in, out, on, by, with, over, inside, onto, from, though, at, etc.
+After a preposition -: We always use the objective case just after a preposition in the sentence in case in case you are not aware of the prepositional words, I have mentioned some of the prepositions for your further assistance.
+These are in, out, on, by, with, over, inside, onto, from, though, at etc.

 Examples